lordgape/GCP/transalation/translationOne.md

         curl http://my-vm-1/

     The response will again be the HTML source of the web server's home page, including your line of custom text.

+#### Congratulations!
+In this lab, you created virtual machine (VM) instances in two different zones and connected to them using ping, ssh, and HTTP.